andre-ye/uni/docs/phil/phil-407/readings.md

   - "You know it when you see it"
   - There is no objective criterion which demarcates nations
   - "Nationality is essentially a subjective phenomenon, constituted by the sahred beliefs of a set of people: a belief that each belongs together with the rest; that this association is neither transitory nor merely instrumental but stems from a long history of living together"
+  - Some level of political autonomy and poltiical aspiration
+  - It does not matter if the beliefs that members hold in a nation are necessary true.
+  - Can moraly accomodate those who hold false beliefs?

+II.
+- Surely ethics must be definition deriv efrom universal and rationally grounded principles
+- The issue is that the moral subject is treated as an abstract individual possessed with capacities of human beings but not fundamentally committed to any particualr particularities.
+- Particular duties, responsibilities, and rights are never regarded fundamentally (always derived from the rational and the universal)
+- On the other hand, consider another perspective in which the subject is already seen as deeply embedded in social relationships already with (partial) commitments.
+The agent can aspire to rationality, but it is not abstract rationality, rather reflecting on existing commitments.
+- Examinations
+  - Maybe my group does not really exist as a group

 ---